Ardbarendse/PTSS/README.md

 Hardware is a unit based on an ESP32 processor and Adafruit_ADS1115 ADC.

 A developermode is added where it generates data as opposed to reading it from the ADC.
 This is meant for developing connections and frontend applications.

+SW1 is used for calibrating the "zero" values of the sensors.
+This will set all current values to the non-volatile (NVS) memory of the interface, and restart.
+SW2 is a reset button and restarts the interface.